-Advantage participates in the Certificate of Recognition ("COR") Safety Program and has received certification for the last six years.
-The COR Health and Safety Auditing and the COR Safety Program requires commitment to continuous improvement in the environment, health and safety management practices including sound planning and implementation.
-The program is audited externally every 3 years and internally every other year.
+Advantage participates in the Certificate of Recognition ("COR") Safety Program and has received certification for the last seven years, achieving first-quartile results in each year.
+The COR Health and Safety Auditing and the COR Safety Program require commitment to continuous improvement in environment, health and safety management practices, including sound planning and implementation.
+The program is externally audited every 3 years and internally audited every other year.
 The program ensures open communication and measured performance to maintain such program.

 Management, employees and all contractors are responsible and accountable for the overall health, safety and environmental program.
-Advantage will operate in compliance with all applicable regulations and will ensure all staff and contractors employ sound practices to protect the environment and to ensure employee and public health and safety.
+Advantage operates in compliance with all applicable regulations and ensures all staff and contractors employ sound practices to protect the environment and to ensure employee and public health and safety.

-In 2016, the Corporation met the AER Enhanced Production Audit Program with a compliance rating for Glacier of 100% satisfactory, which exceeds the industry average by 25%, and Advantage's incident ratings in 2016 were significantly below industry averages.
-In addition, a total of 36 reclamation certificates were received by Advantage in 2016.
-Advantage's spill volumes in 2016 were zero and in the last three years were negligible.
+In 2017, the Corporation participated in multiple Enhanced Production Audits, all of which it passed.
+Advantage's incident ratings in 2017 were significantly below industry averages.
+In addition, a total of 26 reclamation certificates were received by Advantage in 2017.
+Advantage's spill volumes in 2017 were zero and in the last five years, only one year had a very minor spill, which was negligible.

-The Corporation maintains and will maintain a safe and environmentally responsible work place and provide training, equipment and procedures to all individuals in adhering to our policies.
+The Corporation maintains and will continue to maintain a safe and environmentally responsible work place, and will continue to provide training, equipment and procedures to all individuals in adhering to our policies.
 The Corporation will also solicit and take into consideration input from our neighbours, communities and other stakeholders in regard to protecting people and the environment.